 Key duties of the county treasurer include tax collection, tax investment and running the public trustee office.
 The Sopris Sun spoke with each candidate individually; this article weaves between their responses to the same basic questions.

 Couey, a Valley resident since 1989, has lived most of her life in Western Colorado and has six children.
 Her experience includes “a significant amount of cash management,” bookkeeping for construction and estimating work proposals for construction.
-Couey has an accounting degree and a master’s with a specialization in public and nonprofit management.
+(Provigil) Couey has an accounting degree and a master’s with a specialization in public and nonprofit management.
 She has served on state-level commissions and boards and helps operate a family-owned cattle ranch.

 Aron Diaz is a fourth-generation Garfield County resident who, after graduating from Rifle High School, studied at the University of Colorado and initiated a career in public policy as an intern for Republican Russell George at the Colorado General Assembly.
 Diaz went on to earn a master’s degree in public administration.
 Other work experience includes as executive director of the Associated Governments of Northwest Colorado, public sector services representative for Waste Management, launching a marketing and multimedia company in Rifle and his own political consulting business.

 Diaz has been endorsed by both Karla Bagley and Georgia Chamberlain, the two past elected treasurers with over 30 combined years of experience in that office.
 He has experience working with both the state Republican and Democratic parties and was a town trustee in Silt from 2014 to 2018 where he was chair of the Silt Urban Renewal Authority and the town’s representative to the Colorado Municipal League.